shriya22654/Visualizing-Housing-Market-Trends/README.md

 ### Scenario 3: Distribution of House Age by Renovation Status

 This pie chart shows the distribution of houses based on their age and renovation status.
 Each segment represents a different age group, offering insight into how house age is spread across the dataset and the proportion of renovated versus non-renovated houses.
-This visualization assists in assessing the age characteristics of the housing inventory and the prevalence of renovations.
+This visualization assist in assessing the age characteristics of the housing inventory and the prevalence of renovations.

 ### Scenario 4: House Age Distribution by Number of Bathrooms, Bedrooms, and Floors